-Your employer might ask that you have qualifications showing good English and number skills such as A-C in English and maths.
+Your employer might ask that you have qualifications in English and number skills.
 It might also be helpful to have a social care qualification such as a Level 2 or 3 Diploma in Health and Social Care.

 To practice as an occupational therapist, you’ll need a degree in occupational therapy that’s been approved by the Health and Care Professions Council (HCPC), and be registered with the HCPC.